 At Surrey Wildlife Trust, we are committed to finding the long-term solutions to ongoing biodiversity declines that nature so badly needs in our county.
-Science is at the heart of our decision-making, and we strive to use evidence to inform both our policy and our actions.
-This evidence-base is a continuous piece of work, ever growing with advancements in applied science and conservation experience.
+Science is at the heart of our decision-making, and we strive to use sound scientific evidence to inform both our policy and our actions.
+Building this evidence-base is a continually iterative work-stream, ever growing with advancements in applied science and conservation experience.
 As part of our role to ensure we can contribute to this process, to inform both ourselves and others, we are keen to work with external partners to further understanding of the natural world.
+You can find out more in our Research & Monitoring Framework.

 There are six key themes to this work:

-- Understanding the pressures on the natural world and how they impact biodiversity and bio-abundance.
+- Understanding the pressures on the natural world and how they impact both biodiversity and bio-abundance.

 - Understanding the causes for decline of key priority species in Surrey and establishing a course of action to reverse this.

-- Discovering better ways to manage and restore the environment to improve biodiversity, bio-abundance and habitat connectivity.
+- Discovering better ways to manage and restore the natural environment to support biodiversity, bio-abundance and enhance habitat connectivity.

 - Understanding how people benefit from and interact with the natural environment, from a variety of aspects including education, social, and health and wellbeing.

-- Understanding the economic and social value of natural assets (Natural Capital) within Surrey and how these can then be utilised to aid local policy makers embed more sustainable practice within all forms of commerce, including the development sector.
+- Understanding the economic and social value of natural assets (Natural Capital) within Surrey and how this can then provide the necessary evidence to influence local policy makers, to embed more sustainable practice within all forms of commerce, including the development sector.

 As part of our research work, we provide a variety of potential research projects each year for further and higher education students to engage with.
 We are committed to investing in successor generations of scientists and researchers, and ensuring they are involved in worthwhile and meaningful projects during their secondary and tertiary education.
 Through our research placements, we aim to provide vital experience in the sector for young people and help them develop new skills in real-world research, monitoring and conservation work.
 By working as part of The Wildlife Trusts national movement, there will be ample opportunity for networking to promote future employment prospects.